 Acknowledgments

 The author would also like to thank Mats Walday, Siri Moy and Eli Rinde for their assistance in collecting ground truthing data and providing great company on this project’s fieldwork.
 Thank you to Spectrofly ApS’ Robert Paulson and Anders Vindelev for their drone flying work and their crucial work in the post-processing imagery work.
-A special thanks to Guri Anderson, for her incredible and continuous work within R; building the model and saving me from all-manner of errors.
+A special thanks to Guri Sogn Andersen, for her incredible and continuous work within R; building the model and saving me from all-manner of errors.
 The author would also like to thank Romy Lansbergen from the Technical University of Denmark for her hard work laying the path for me on previous projects with NIVA.
 Lastly, the author would like to thank Kasper Hancke for his direct supervision throughout my stay at NIVA Oslo, making the time to answer my questions and debate methodology.
 As well as include me in a wide array of mentally stimulating activities; from seminars to shuffleboard.

 References